Broadway, Kochi

 Broadway Ernakulam is a shopping street situated at Kochi in Kerala state, India.
 It is one of the oldest shopping areas in the city.
-Compared to the other shopping spots in the city, the prices here are lower and really affordable.
+Most wholesale dealers in the city of kochi have their base of operations here, therefore broadway street is popular among local retailers and regular customers.

 History

 Broadway was the only shopping street in Ernakulam during early 20th century.
 Initially the shopping street was located at Mattancherry.
-When the British took over Cochin from the Dutch, the market moved out of Mattancherry to Kochi, which had everything from a safety pin to clothes and hardware on offer.
+When the British took over Cochin from the Dutch, the market moved out of Mattancherry to Kochi, which had everything from safety pins to clothes and hardware on offer.
 Broadway had set of coveted tailors right from the start of 20th century.
 Prominent among those were J. Newfield and Company, which made the best three-piece suits at the time, Koya Hassan and the Bharatha Tailoring Company, which was famous for the uniforms it made for the State chauffeurs.
 The White Hall Silk Palace, set up in the 1920s by a Muslim trader from Palakkad, was a textile hotspot.
 Valavi and Company is a shop which started in 1899 on broadway street.
 They did business in paper, tyres and liquor imported from Europe.

-About the Name

-The road leading to broadway was one of the first macadam roads in Ernakulam and this is being quoted as the reason why it got its name 'Broadway'.